Here are all the winners from the 2024 Grammys – rolling list

 San Francisco Symphony Chorus – ‘Ligeti: Lux Aeterna’

-Uusinta Ensemble; Helsinki Chamber Choir – ‘Saariaho: Reconnaissance’
+Uusinta Ensemble; Helsinki Chamber Choir – ‘Saariaho: Reconnaissance’ – winner

 Best Chamber Music/Small Ensemble Performance